valancej/NIST-SP-800-190/README.md

 Below details how Anchore can help with execution and mapping of NIST SP 800-190 - 4.1 Image Countermeasures.

 The below mappings are only specific to Anchore and similar technologies.
-Capabilities such as runtime security,
+Capabilities such as runtime and host security are not discussed, although they are part of the NIST SP 800-190 publication.

 ## 4.1 Image Countermeasures